Skip to content

 • This site is not easy to find or use, but it’s probably the source of data for the other sites.

-Document your belongings and property
+Document your belongings and property!!

-Another important aspect of preparing for floods, or any disaster for that matter, is documenting your belongings before anything happens.
+Another incredibly important aspect of preparing for floods, or any disaster for that matter, is documenting your belongings before anything happens.
 The best way to do that is to take pictures… lots of them.

-Be prepared!
+Be prepared

 Besides insurance, you need to be financially and physically prepared to weather the storm.
 We had an earlier post in this blog about financial preparedness.
 Beyond being well insured and financially prepared, you must be physically prepared.

-Some of these things are topics of a future posts, so I won’t go into great detail, but here are a few sites to help you make a plan…
+Here are a few sites to help you make a plan…

-Most reputable government sources will tell you that you need only 3 days worth of food and water, however, future storms driven by climate change promise to be real monsters.
+Most reputable sources will tell you that you need only 3 days worth of food and water, however, future CURRENT storms driven by climate change promise to be ARE real monsters.
 Seven days should be your bare minimum.
 Also, if you really want to get into preparedness, here’s a couple of sites I like…

 What to do if the worst happens?

 Suppose the worst has happened.
-Your home is submerged.
+Your home is submerged or destroyed.
 Fortunately, you had a plan, your paid attention to local radio and TV warnings, you kept your gas tank full, and you left early with your bug out bag and got yourself and your family to safety.
 Depending on how bad it was, you may not be able to go home for a while.
 But eventually the water will receded, and you can finally go home to survey the damage.
 Now what?

 flooded_cars

-Here’s some steps to take if your car is flooded
+Here’s some steps to take if your car is flooded…

-• If you need to rent a car get one quickly, maybe the first thing you do.
+• If you need to rent a car, get one quickly, maybe the first thing you do.
 Everyone else affected by the flooding will be doing the same thing, and car rental companies will run out quickly.

 • Find your car.
 Lots of flooded cars will be towed as the water recedes.